Reviews You Can Rely On

 Credit: Cam McKenzie Ring

-The REI Flash had a unique hip belt with a small amount of structure at the back and just webbing for the remainder of the belt, thereby giving it just enough support to bump its score a bit above those with webbing only.
-Ultralight models that we tested, the Venture Pal and Cotopaxi Batac, lacked hip belts altogether but are best used for entirely different adventures than their counterparts.
+The REI Flash 22L had a unique hip belt with a small amount of structure at the back and just webbing for the remainder of the belt, giving it enough support to bump its score slightly above those with webbing only.
+The NEMO Resolve had a similar hybrid design.
+Minimalist models we tested, the Venture Pal and Cotopaxi Batac, lacked hip belts altogether but are best used for entirely different, more targeted ultralight, adventure needs than their counterparts.

 daypack womens - the difference in hipbelt between the rei flash and the gregory...